axibase/atsd/rule-engine/workday-calendar.md

 ## Built-in Calendars

-By default, the database contains pre-defined 2018 workday calendars for several countries.
+By default, the database contains pre-defined workday calendars for several countries for years 2018-2019.

 Calendars can be modified and maintained by appending dates for prior and future years without [restarting the database](../administration/restarting.md).